Your journey to build a better body will be smoother if you know how to start building muscle.

 As long as you are lifting with proper and safe form, you will have a minimal risk of injury.

-It is when your not warmed up, your form is sloppy, your mobility is bad, or when the weights are too heavy is when an injury is more likely to occur.
+It is when you’re not warmed up, your form is sloppy, your mobility is bad, or when the weights are too heavy is when an injury is more likely to occur.

 Too heavy would be when you can barely do 1-2 reps with decent form.
 I have seen it in commercial gyms during my whole career, and it never ends well.